Gamma Lupi

-Gamma Lupi, Latinized from γ Lupi, is a 3rd-magnitude, B-type blue giant star in the constellation of Lupus.
+Gamma Lupi, Latinized from γ Lupi, is a triple star system in the constellation of Lupus.
+It is easily visible to the naked eye, having an apparent magnitude of 2.77.
 It is also known in ancient Chinese astronomy as 騎官一 or "the 1st (star) of the Cavalry Officer".
 With a telescope, Gamma Lupi can be resolved into a binary star system in close orbit.
 This is known as the Gamma Lupi AB system, often abbreviated as γ Lupi AB or γ Lup AB.

-Gamma Lupi A is itself a spectroscopic binary with a period of 2.849769 days.
+The system has a hierarchical architecture.
+The primary, Gamma Lupi A is itself a spectroscopic binary with an orbital period of 2.849769 days.
 Although the system does not show eclipses, the hotter star of the pair heats the side of the cooler star that faces it, and as they orbit each other the combined starlight varies in brightness by about 0.02 magnitudes, as seen from the Earth.
+The outer component, Gamma Lupi B, is widely-separated (125 astronomical units) and has an orbital period of 170 years.